 The Use of ATM (Automatic Teller Machines) is extremely limited in Cuba and credit cards are accepted only in few places.

-For the transit in the ports of Cayman Islands/Mexico/ Belize/ Honduras, no local Visa is required for any nationality provided that the duration of the transit is max 24 hours with arrival/departure on the same vessel.
+For the transit in the ports of Jamaica/Cayman Islands/Mexico/Honduras/Belize, no local Visa is required regardless the nationality of passengers provided that the duration of the transit is max 24 hours with arrival/departure on the same vessel.

-Please note that Passengers with Cuban origin or who were born in Cuba may not be allowed to embark on the cruise ship.
+Please note that passengers with Cuban origin or who were born in Cuba have to prior verify if allowed to embark on the cruise ship, depending on the date of arrival in the USA or any other foreign country.
 Same or similar restrictions may apply for Cuban passengers with Cuban passport in possession of an official Residence Permit released by any country.
 Violation may create serious problems with local Immigration Authorities.